 Foreign Exchange Exposure Management - The Company enters into forward foreign currency exchange contracts to offset certain operational and balance sheet exposures from the impact of changes in foreign currency exchange rates.
-Such exposures result from the portion of the Company's operations, assets and liabilities that are denominated in currencies other than the U.S. dollar, primarily the Euro; other significant exposures include the Philippine Peso and the British Pound.
+Such exposures result from the portion of the Company's operations, assets and liabilities that are denominated in currencies other than the U.S. dollar, primarily the Euro; other significant exposures include the Philippine Peso, the Japanese Yen and the British Pound.
 These foreign currency exchange contracts are entered into to support transactions made in the normal course of business, and accordingly, are not speculative in nature.
 The contracts are for periods consistent with the terms of the underlying transactions, generally one year or less.
 Hedges related to anticipated transactions are designated and documented at the inception of the respective hedges as cash flow hedges and are evaluated for effectiveness monthly.
 Derivative instruments are employed to eliminate or minimize certain foreign currency exposures that can be confidently identified and quantified.
-As the terms of the contract and the underlying transaction are matched at inception, forward contract effectiveness is calculated by comparing the change in fair value of the contract to the change in the forward value of the anticipated transaction, with the effective portion of the gain or loss on the derivative; comprehensive (loss) income (OCI) in shareholders' equity and reclassified into earnings in the same period during which the hedged transaction affects earnings.
+As the terms of the contract and the underlying transaction are matched at inception, forward contract effectiveness is calculated by comparing the change in fair value of the contract to the change in the forward value of the anticipated transaction, with the effective portion of the gain or loss on the derivative reported as a component of accumulated OCI in shareholders' equity and reclassified into earnings in the same period during which the hedged transaction affects earnings.
 Any residual change in fair value of the instruments, or ineffectiveness, is recognized immediately in other (income) expense.
 Additionally, the Company enters into forward foreign currency contracts that economically hedge the gains and losses generated by the re-measurement of certain recorded assets and liabilities in a non-functional currency.
 Changes in the fair value of these undesignated hedges are recognized in other (income) expense immediately as an offset to the changes in the fair value of the asset or liability being hedged.
-As of May 4, 2013 and November 3, 2012, the total notional amount of these undesignated hedges was \$36.7 million and \$31.5 million, respectively.
-The fair value of these hedging instruments in the Company's condensed consolidated balance sheets as of May 4, 2013 and November 3, 2012 was immaterial.
+As of May 2, 2015 and November 1, 2014, the total notional amount of these undesignated hedges was \$41.9 million and \$45.2 million, respectively.
+The fair value of these undesignated hedges in the Company's condensed consolidated balance sheets as of May 2, 2015